 - In 150 metres you pass to the left of a pylon.
-In 40 metres take the next path to the right by a fire warning notice.
+In 40 metres take the next path to the right.
 In 50 metres turn left at an unmarked cross paths in to woods, gradually uphill.
-In 160 metres cross another path, then pass two benches.
+In 160 metres cross another path by a barrier.
 Continue ahead on an earth bank with the ground falling away to left and right and traffic from the A3 audible to the right.
 In 180 metres you pass a bench at the top of the climb and you are now at the right hand edge of the trees with open views beyond.
 In 50 metres pass another seat on the right.
 In 70 metres you pass a two armed signpost pointing you to Copsem Lane (and away from Black Pond) at a cross paths with another seat to your right.

 - Later there are woods on both sides.
 You pass another seat to your left in 250 metres and go down the first of several flights of steps in 25 metres.
-Continue ahead to reach Copsem Lane car park in 250 metres.
-Turn left through the car park, past an information board and take the path to the right of a sign for the Esher Common Cycle Route in 20 metres.
+Continue ahead towards Copsem Lane car park.
+In 250 metres turn left at the near end of the car park, past an information board and a shelter.
+In 20 metres take the path to the right of a sign for the Esher Common Cycle Route.
 Continue parallel with the road, passing another Cycle Route waymark post in the woods in 20 metres.
 Go over a plank bridge in 40 metres and turn right in 30 metres on a wide path, following the line of the pylons again to reach the A244 (Copsem Lane) in 90 metres by a signpost pointing back to Longy Down.